Ramaz School: History

 Founded in 1937 by Rabbi Joseph H. Lookstein through the generosity of New York lawyer and philanthropist Max J. Etra, Ramaz takes its name from the initials of Rabbi Moses Zevulun Margolies, the grandfather-in-law of Lookstein.
 The former principal, Rabbi Haskel Lookstein, is the son of Joseph Lookstein and was a member of the first class of six students.

 Classes were held in many locations over the years, including the vestry rooms of Congregation Kehilath Jeshurun.
 After the closing of Finch College, Ramaz bought the college's campus and renovated the buildings.

 In 2007, Joyce Villarin, a former nurse at the school, treated a child for an injury that he claimed his father caused.
 Villarin contacted the father who admitted to injuring his son.
 The Ramaz administration told Villarin not to report the incident to the police.
 Villarin did report this and was fired in 2008 because the school thought that she was "not a team player."
 Villarin sued the school in Manhattan Supreme Court in 2009, arguing that the state's Social Services Law obligated her to report the potential abuse.
 Under the law, school faculty are required to report to state authorities a suspicion that a child is being abused or mistreated.

 On November 30, 2007, The Wall Street Journal listed Ramaz as one of the top schools for graduates entering the top eight universities in the country, with 10 out of a class of 100 (class of 2007) going to these schools.

+Also in 2007, Ramaz received a donation of $500,000 from Jeffrey Epstein.
+The donation was reported to be a thank-you to the lawyer Jay Lefkowitz in exchange for Epstein's "sweetheart deal."

 In January 2009, The Wall Street Journal reported that Ramaz lost $6 million in the collapse of the Bernard Madoff investment scheme.

 The Ramaz School had proposed a 28-story project to be built in place of the Lower School during 2008–2010.
 The building would have replaced the current school with a new building split into ten floors used by the school and topped by 18 floors of condominiums.
 Air rights of the adjoining synagogue would be transferred for use by the adjoining school/condo structure.
 The project may have had to be scaled back following a review by the city's Board of Standards & Appeals because the height is more than what is permitted at this site.
 The plans were withdrawn by the school in July 2008.
 However, due to a fire in the adjacent Congregation Kehilath Jeshurun building in July 2011, the Lower school began to undergo repairs and refurbishments for water damage.
 Since the building was not ready to welcome students that September, the Temple Emanu-El of New York and Park Avenue Synagogue volunteered their facilities for students until November 2011.
 On November 8, 2011, the Lower school reopened its doors.